russellpuff/bareOS/README.md

 scons -c
 ```

 Files placed in the `load/` directory are injected into QEMU at boot and written to bareOS's RAM disk.
-The file system can hold up to 16 entries with names up to 15 characters.
-Each file may occupy at most 12 blocks of 512 bytes, which is 6KiB.

-See [`kernel/include/fs.h`](kernel/include/fs.h) for more details about these limits.
+These loaded files have a name limit of 56 bytes and a total file limit of 100 files and 1.5 MiB combined filesize.
+ELF binaries compiled in the user/ folder will be automatically placed in the /bin directory while everything else is placed in the /home directory.

 ## License
 MIT.
 See [LICENSE](LICENSE).